AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What Is a CARCO Inspection?

 CARCO inspections protect the insurance carrier and you regarding the physical attributes of a car.
-You must get the inspection within two weeks of buying a new car unless it has less than 1,000 miles on it.
-Licensed inspectors do CARCO inspections at car-related businesses such as tire retailers, gas stations, and dealerships.3
+Previously, inspections were required within two weeks of buying a new car unless it has less than 1,000 miles on it.
+Licensed inspectors do CARCO inspections at car-related businesses such as tire retailers, gas stations, and dealerships.3 However, as of June 1, 2024, insurance companies can waive pre-insurance photo inspections.
+Some major insurers like GEICO no longer require them.4 Check with your carrier to see whether you need one.

 How to Register a Car in New York